October Platform Walkthrough

 7. Enter your Bitbucket username into the Username field.

-8. Enter the app password created for this integration into the App password field.
+8. Enter the API token created for this integration into the App password field.

 9. Optional.
 Enter the names of the specific Bitbucket workspaces you want to integrate.
 If you have only one workspace, or if you want to integrate all your workspaces, you do not need to enter anything here.